-Black people are disproportionately represented in ‘missing’ reports to the police comprising 14% of the missing persons population, according to new research.
+Black people are disproportionately represented in ‘missing’ reports to the police, comprising 14% of the overall missing persons population, according to new research.
 The report by the charity Missing People has found that racial discrimination has a major impact in subsequent investigations.

 The number of people who have died whilst missing reached an all time high of 955 in 2019/2020, a steep rise by over a third since 2016 (34%).
-The research also revealed that confidence in the police investigations was lowest in black communities.
-It was noted that there are often a variety of wider frustrations from those affected by such investigations, however the report concluded that we must recognise the frustrations of people of colour are largely ‘distinct from these broader frustrations’.
+The research also revealed that confidence in the efficacy of police investigations was lowest amongst black communities, making note of the anxieties confronting affected individuals.
+However the report concluded that the concerns of people of colour must be recognised as being largely ‘distinct from these broader frustrations’.

 The families involved suggested that people of colour are ‘more likely to be assumed to be taking part in criminal activity’ or making ‘poor life choices’ instead of being viewed as vulnerable.
 Others reported that they were interviewed ‘like criminals’ as if they had something to do with their child’s disappearance, something they feel wouldn’t have occurred if they were white.

 Police officers spoke out about discrimination.
 ‘As one of very few minority police officers, I usually ended up dealing with BAME missing persons and/or their families,’ one officer told researchers.
 ‘White officers would generally do computer checks and leave it at that.
 Supervising officers would mark up and falsify records to show enquiries were being made.’